 So it’s not surprising that when you walk across the tarmac into one of the nicest airports in America, and are greeted by your cowboy-hatted shuttle driver, the sense of anticipation is almost unbearable.

 Regardless of whether you are staying in the town of Jackson or at the resort base in Teton Village, a ski vacation here is one of the best you’ll ever have.
 That’s because Jackson Hole really has it all.

 Despite popular opinion, Jackson has some great skiing for beginners and intermediates.
-Over the past decade it has expanded its blue runs to cater more to those wanting some gentle cruisers.
+Over the past decade it has expanded its blue runs to cater more to those wanting some gentle cruisers as well as investing in a new ski school base.
 Though it must be said, the hero of this mountain is the advanced and extreme skiing.
 Unlike many other resorts with similar terrain, where access to many of those runs requires hikes or at the least a combination of several lifts, at Jackson Hole the tram shifts 100 people at a time, right from the base of the mountain and up 4139ft in just 9 minutes.
 Once at the top, the extreme terrain is right at the tips of your skis, including the world-famous Corbet’s Couloir.
-If you’re game enough to drop in you’ll be rewarded with some of the best powder conditions on the mountain.
+If you’re game enough to drop in you’ll be rewarded with bragging rights for the rest of your life.
 And powder is something Jackson gets a lot of.
 About 460in (11.7m) of dry fluffy stuff drops every season, so if you’re there for a week you’ll most likely get a couple of powder days.